 So far there had been very few pleasant ones.
 Most of his memories were of being injured, lonely, or fighting with someone.
 Sometimes it was all three.
 This timid and reserved Naruto didn't know how to handle all of these new, often times violent revelations of his past.
 Being a ninja required you get accustomed to seeing death and suffering, but Naruto didn't remember learning how to handle it all and therefore struggled with it.
 Sasuke would see him leave the room and enter the bathroom, locking the door and crying silently for hours.
 Now he understood why they had to bring his memories back, gently; if they forced all his memories back at once, it could leave permanent damage to his mind.

 So when Naruto woke him up in the middle of the night, screaming violently and nearly clawing at his head in pain, Sasuke knew he'd received a particularly strong and dark memory.
 He'd flung himself over to the blonde and pulled him into a strong hold.
-He tried to cradle the boy's head between his own head and shoulder, gripping the blonde's waist tightly and holding him as close to his own body as possible.
+He tried to cradle the boys head between head and shoulder, gripping the blonde's waist tightly and holding him as close to his own body as possible.
 Tears stained the front of his night shirt and muffled screams of pure agony ripped through the blonde's throat.
 Still Sasuke held him close and closed his own eyes tight.

 "What did you see?"